Gardner Museum Heist —Blog

 abath basement crime scene pic

-So who is holding back what they know?
+So who was holding back what they know?

 In any case, based on my impression of Kurkjian at that time, prior to his contacting me, I did not feel particularly motivated to find a way to contact him.
 I had been researching the Gardner heist for a little over a year.
 I appreciated some of the information that had come to light thanks to his efforts.
 But my impression was that there was a distinct lack of openness about the Gardner heist case in the public sphere.
 There seemed to be little breathing room for fresh perspectives, and Kurkjian seemed to me to be one of those operating comfortably from within this Gardner heist bubble.